tinyos/tinyos-main/apps/Oscilloscope/README.txt

 Description:

 Oscilloscope is a simple data-collection demo.
-It periodically samples the default sensor and broadcasts a message every 10 readings.
-These readings can be displayed by the Java "Oscilloscope" application found in the java subdirectory.
+It periodically samples the default sensor and broadcasts a message over the radio every 10 readings.
+These readings can be received by a BaseStation mote and displayed by the Java "Oscilloscope" application found in the java subdirectory.
 The sampling rate starts at 4Hz, but can be changed from the Java application.

 You can compile Oscilloscope with a sensor board's default sensor by compiling as follows: